tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-make-monolingual-tscs-for-vocab-and-grammar.md

 You will run into grammar points that only have English definitions.
-Rely on Yomichan to pin-point the grammar pattern, then use [Weblio](https://www.weblio.jp/), [sakura-paris](https://sakura-paris.org/dict/) or any search engine to look it up.
+Rely on Rikaitan to pin-point the grammar pattern, then use [Weblio](https://www.weblio.jp/), [sakura-paris](https://sakura-paris.org/dict/) or any search engine to look it up.